dsagred/saltire/README.md

 Use cases for *saltire* are:

 - Fit CCF maps to estimate the companions semi amplitude and systems restframe.
-- Predict the expected 'shape' of retrieval maps depending from the planets orbit and observed phases.
+- Predict the expected 'shape' of CCF maps depending from the planets orbit and observed phases.

 **Installation**:
 Download the whole archive using 'git clone https://github.com/dsagred/saltire.git'.